 Sterling, VA 20166-1227

 Yes.
-The U.S. passport book and U.S. passport card are both Real ID compliant and can be used for domestic air travel.
+The U.S. passport book and passport card are alternatives to a state-issued REAL ID and can be used for domestic flights.

-According to the Department for Homeland Security, after January 22, 2018, residents of all states must use a Real ID compliant ID for domestic air travel.
+According to the Department for Homeland Security, after May 2023, residents of all states must use a Real ID compliant ID for domestic air travel.
 Not sure if your state’s driver’s license and ID are Real ID compliant?
 Check your state’s status.
-For a complete list of acceptable forms of identification to fly domestically visit TSA.
+For a complete list of acceptable forms of identification to fly domestically visit REAL ID.